-“Every generation of writers has to draw material from its own world.
+“Every generation of writers has to draw on material from its own world.
 This world is always very different from the one which went before.
-Within every generation the themes and concerns and obsessions may overlap, but they are basically individual and personal ones, which is why nobody can write for everybody, and also why nobody can generalize about writers” (146).
-This is one of many timeless gems from Margaret Laurence’s non-fiction oeuvre, as collected in Nora Foster Stovel’s Recognition and Revelation.
-The essays, a mix of published and unpublished works, cover a wide range of issues: becoming a writer, accepting criticism, travelling, feminism, democracy, Canadian culture, censorship, nuclear disarmament, and so on.
+Within every generation the themes and concerns and obsessions may overlap, but they are basically individual and personal ones, which is why nobody can ever write for everybody, and also why nobody can generalize about writers” (146).
+This is one of many timeless gems from Margaret Laurence’s non-fiction oeuvre, collected in Nora Foster Stovel’s Recognition and Revelation.
+The essays (a mix of published and unpublished works) cover a wide range of issues: becoming a writer, accepting criticism, travelling, feminism, democracy, Canadian culture, censorship, nuclear disarmament, and so on.
 The book is a lovely reminder of Laurence’s talent, intelligence, perceptiveness, fierce activism, and compassion.
-Her essays—at once entertaining and surprisingly topical—are a genuine chance to add greater complexity to our understanding of Laurence’s legacy.
+Her essays—at once both entertaining and surprisingly topical—are a genuine chance to add greater complexity to our understanding of Laurence’s legacy.

-I found myself asking many similar questions that the introduction didn’t sufficiently answer.
-Do Laurence’s portrayals of other cultural groups hold up to contemporary scrutiny?
+I found myself asking many similar questions that the introduction didn’t sufficiently answer: do Laurence’s portrayals of other cultural groups hold up to contemporary scrutiny?
 Is it fair, for instance, for Laurence to portray (as she does in “Ivory Tower or Grassroots?”) her struggle as a Canadian writer as comparable to the struggle of exiled anti-colonial writers like Chinua Achebe?
-Do her frequent rejections of colonialism mean her beliefs and writing are free from colonialism’s influence?
+And, do her frequent rejections of colonialism mean her beliefs and writing are free from colonialism’s influence?
 (I don’t believe so.)
-And what about reading Laurence in a post-TRC-Report era?
-Is it not, for instance, worth unpacking the implications of Laurence’s implied desire to be Indigenous—Stovel’s introduction notes Laurence’s envy of those who have Indigenous ancestry—and, relatedly, her narrow conclusion (in “Canadian Novels”) that no significant cultural expressions of prairie life predate Sinclair Ross’ As for Me and My House?
-The best way to pass an author down to a younger generation of readers is to anticipate those readers’ questions; Laurence’s essays provide potential (or at least partial) answers to some of the questions contemporary readers might ask, which is one reason this book will be so valuable to scholars.
+And what about reading Laurence in a post-TRC-report era?
+Is it not, for instance, worth unpacking the implications of Laurence’s implied desire to be Indigenous (Stovel’s introduction notes Laurence’s envy of those who have Indigenous ancestry) and, relatedly, her narrow conclusion (in “Canadian Novels”) that no significant cultural expressions of prairie life predate Sinclair Ross’s As For Me and My House?
+The best way to pass an author down to a younger generation of readers is to anticipate those readers’ questions; Laurence’s essays provide potential (or, at least, partial) answers to some of the questions contemporary readers might ask, which is one reason this book will be so valuable to scholars.

 However, even if some answers may be found in the essays, only critics can draw them out.
-Stovel makes only the slightest nod to such answers; the final sentence of her introduction notes that Laurence’s concerns “are more pressing now than ever before” (xlii).
-The nod is too modest to make readers see its rich potential and the ways in which we can read Laurence today.
+Stovel makes only the slightest nod to such answers, marked by a brief note in the final sentence of her introduction that Laurence’s concerns “are more pressing now than ever before” (43).
+The nod is too modest, too slight, to make readers see its rich potential and the ways in which we can read Laurence today.

-Contemporary scholars no longer need to remind us of Laurence’s titanic and inspiring voice; considering how frequently Laurence appears in books, articles, conference papers, and classrooms across the country, perhaps we can worry less about whether or not Laurence is studied and think more about what new opportunities there are to add new perspectives on her historical image and contemporary relevance.
-Even Laurence herself, writing in 1969, said she had enough distance from her celebrated The Stone Angel (1964) to criticize it: “I know its flaws,” she says in “Ten Years’ Sentences” (12).
+When it comes to Laurence, contemporary scholars no longer need to remind us of Laurence’s titanic and inspiring voice; considering how frequently Laurence appears in book-length studies, articles, conference papers, and classrooms across the country, perhaps we can worry less about whether or not Laurence is studied and think more about what new opportunities there are to add new perspectives on her historical image and contemporary relevance.
+Even Laurence herself, writing in 1969, said she had enough distance from her celebrated The Stone Angel (1964) to criticize it: “I know its flaws” (57), she says in “Ten Years’ Sentences.”
 Imagine, then, what Laurence might have thought about her younger self from the vantage points available in the twenty-first century!